SoniaVadhnani/calculator-behavior/addition.md

 Given - The calculator is turned on.

-When - I type operand2
+When - I type second operand
 And I press "plus"
-And I type in operand1
+And I type in first operand
 And I press "equals".

-Then - The result is same as operand1 + operand2.
+Then - The result is same as addition of first operand and second operand.